 There may be no better way to get a valuable, global learning experience and have fun than to study abroad.
 Rochester has many sister cities located around the world, and each year hundreds of students travel overseas to live and study in a new culture.
-The experience provides an adventure, a challenge, and an experience you’ll never forget.
 Earn credits toward your degree, participate in an internship, and maybe even learn a foreign language in your choice of more than 70 countries.
+The University also offers programs in eighteen different languages from around the world, including new offerings in Korean and Turkish, effective fall 2015.
 Juniors and seniors are eligible to study abroad at universities around the world.
 Choose the program that best suits your interests and course of study.
-Link to student profile.

 Today’s employers are looking for more than just a college degree and an impressive GPA.
 Having experience in your field will give you an edge over other college students when applying for a job.
 Rochester encourages students to participate in an internship for valuable work experience and the possibility of college credit.
 The Gwen M. Greene Career and Internship Center can assist you in finding and applying for an internship.
 Certain academic criteria must be met, and internships for class credit may require additional work.

 University of Rochester’s famous Eastman School of Music is not just for music majors.
 Any Rochester student may take private instrumental or vocal lessons at Eastman for academic credit (a basic audition to determine placement is required after you enroll).